 We suggest for best performance that you apply a waterproofing treatment to your rug after the first 12mths to increase its life.

-What is the difference Between 1200 Denier and 600 Denier?
+What is the difference between 1200 Denier and 600 Denier Horse Rugs?

 At Caribu we only produce 1200Denier Rugs.
 1200 Denier uses double the thread weave over a 600D fabric.

 1200D offers far superior strength and durability and will far outlast a 600D rug.
 Their is very little difference in Breathability, Insulation, Waterproofing or weight - what you do get is the added strength & life.